curiohoiho/mobx-study/src/_design_notes.md

 - utils.ts -
 a few words here

-- dom.spec.js - not ported, as there isn't really anything there now

 # This 2nd list gives notes on all the files, listed alphabetically by file: